-Medicare Part C - Maximum Out-of-Pocket Limits (MOOP)
+Maximum Out of Pocket (MOOP) Limits

-MA plans have an Out Of Pocket Maximum (OOP max) limit to help protect members from catastrophic medical expenses.
-The OOP max limits how much a member must pay in copays, coinsurance, and deductibles before the plan will pick up 100% of covered expenses.
+MA plans have an MOOP limit to help protect members from catastrophic medical expenses.

+The MOOP max limits how much a member must pay in copays, coinsurance, and deductibles before the plan will pick up 100% of covered expenses.